 In 2016, Chris was named "Person of the Year" by Outsports, and was named to the OUT 100 list.
 He was also featured in the ESPN Body Issue.
 He has been featured in publications including The New York Times, Wall Street Journal, ESPN The Magazine, Rolling Stone, and The Advocate as an out transgender athlete.
 He has spoken about LGBTQ inclusion in athletics and transgender topics at various companies and organizations, including ESPN & Disney, Deutsche Bank, JP Morgan Chase, NCAA, the LGBT Sports Summit, and more.

 Chris is a thought-leader around the inclusion of transgender and LGBTQ+ people in sport and travels the country giving speeches, presentations, and workshops about his story and how to create more inclusive environments on and off the field.
 Previously, he was the Vice President of Program Development and Community Relations for You Can Play and Executive Director of GO!
 Athletes.
 Chris works to create policies, advocate for LGBTQ folks, and provide resources for colleges and universities regarding better practices for trans inclusion.
-He is a consultant for various sports leagues, reviewing policies and procedures to help make them more trans-inclusive.
+He is a consultant for various professional sports leagues and national governing bodies, reviewing policies and procedures to help make them more trans-inclusive.
 He also creates bias response protocols for reporting of bias-related incidents within sports leagues.

 Feature in ESPN Magazine